stellarscripts/stellar_firma_transcripts/_posts/2019-10-25-executivequarterly-ep37q2fd-h.piltz-id63277482-.md

 #### SIGMUND

-_[crosstalk]_ Oh, is it-- is it a little hot in here for you?
+Oh, is it-- is it a little hot in here for you?

 #### HARTRO

-_[crosstalk]_ It's a little hot, Sigmund.
+_(crosstalk)_ It's a little hot, Sigmund.

 #### SIGMUND

-_[crosstalk]_ I'll just turn it up.
+_(crosstalk)_ I'll just turn it up.

 ##### [knob being turned, heater fans blowing]

 #### HARTRO

-And you are, you are a very appealing looking man. __[nervous laugh]__ Uh-- Um-- Um, I party!
+And you are-- you are a very appealing looking man. __[nervous laugh]__ Uh-- Um-- I party!
 I love party-- Would you like to party?
 I think we should party.

 #### SIGMUND

-Hartro, we're, we're recording an interview so I don't think I'll take up the partying.
-But the fact that you offered is noted.

-##### [beeping stops, gun disassembles and retracts]
+Hartro, we're-- we're recording an interview so I-- I don't think I'll-- I'll take up the partying.
+But the fact that you offered is-- is noted. __[beeping stops, gun disassembles and retracts]__ So, sometimes you have to make tough calls in your job.

-#### SIGMUND

-So, sometimes you have to make tough calls in your job.
 So, how do you feel it's best to tell a consultant that, unfortunately, their employment, and indeed their life, is going to be terminated?

 #### HARTRO

-Well, Sigmund, I know you must also feel the responsibility in your job.
-As I've been traveling up the different prestigious stages in Stellar Firma and I've now become a line manager, I know that there are some things I have to do and that can be hard but I signed up for the job.
+Well, Sigmund, uh, I know you must also feel the responsibility in your job.
+As I've been travelling up the different prestigious stages in Stellar Firma and I've now become a line manager, I know that there are some things I have to do and that can be hard but I signed up for the job.
 I can do it.
+I'm...
 I'm not afraid to really get into the minds of my disciples, ha, children, ha, colleagues, what have you.
 Uh, I tell it like it is.
 You know, I don't like to really mince words and I definitely don't want to torture anyone.
 Just really let them know as kindly as possible.
 You know, if there's a way to avoid it, I will.

 #### SIGMUND